 Cash advances work a little differently though — grace periods typically don’t apply.
 You’ll start accruing interest on the advanced amount as soon as you take the money out, and your credit card company will likely charge you a higher interest rate for cash advances than it does for normal purchases, plus a processing fee.

-How much will a cash advance cost you?
+How a cash advance could affect your credit

 Alternatives to a cash advance

 There are lots of reasons you might need quick-and-easy access to cash, and luckily there are some alternatives to paying the high fees and interest associated with cash advances.

 Depending on your credit profile and the type of loan you get, a personal loan could be less expensive than getting a cash advance on your credit card.

 Pro: Personal loans generally have a fixed interest rate, fixed term and fixed payments.
 And you may not need collateral to be approved.